Updated: 6 October 2021

 Visit our dedicated Domestic abuse page for more information and support services.

-Safeguarding adults during the crisis
+Protecting vulnerable adults and children during the crisis

 If you think a friend, family member or neighbour is being taken advantage of, is struggling to look after themselves or is being abused – emotionally, physically, sexually or financially – please say something.

 If you have a concern, please contact St Helens Council for advice during their office hours of 9:00am to 5:00pm, Monday to Friday on 01744 676767.